timKraeuter/BPMN-Analyzer/README.md

 [Here](https://timkraeuter.com/bpmn-analyzer/) is my blog post about the BPMN Analyzer and you can try it yourself [here](https://bpmn-analyzer.wittyrock-9d6a3c00.northeurope.azurecontainerapps.io/).

-You might also be interested in my [BPMN-Analyzer 2.0](https://timkraeuter.com/rust-bpmn-analyzer/) with real-time analysis, quick-fixes and counter example visulization.
+You might also be interested in my [BPMN-Analyzer 2.0](https://timkraeuter.com/rust-bpmn-analyzer/) with real-time analysis, quick-fixes and counter example visualization.
 You can try it online [here](https://timkraeuter.com/bpmn-analyzer-js/).

 ## Contained projects
 This repository contains multiple related projects.